Springbok: Evolution

 Fossil springbok are known from the Pliocene; the antelope appears to have evolved about three million years ago from a gazelle-like ancestor.
 Three fossil species of Antidorcas have been identified, in addition to the extant form, and appear to have been widespread across Africa.
 Two of these, A. bondi and A. australis, became extinct around 7,000 years ago (early Holocene).
 The third species, A. recki, probably gave rise to the extant form A. marsupialis during the Pleistocene, about 100,000 years ago.
 Fossils have been reported from Pliocene, Pleistocene, and Holocene sites in northern, southern, and eastern Africa.
 Fossils dating back to 80 and 100 thousand years ago have been excavated at Herolds Bay Cave (Western Cape Province, South Africa) and Florisbad (Free State), respectively.

+Adaptations for speed

+Convergent shared mutations have been found between the pronghorn and antilopines such as the springbok in genes related to the mitochondrial electron transport chain (NDUFA10, SDHB, UQCRC2 and ATP5B).
+Two mutations unique to the Antilopinae (SUOX and NLN) and two mutations unique to pronghorns (COX5A and PPOX) have been found in additional mitochondrial electron transport chain genes.
+These genes partly explain the speed of these animals.

+Springbok have a 58% concentration of glycolytic fast twitch muscle fibres along with an activity of the anaerobic enzyme lactate dehydrogenase four times higher than that of humans in the vastus lateralis muscle, and a high antioxidant capacity.
+Although their concentration of type IIx fibres and LDH activity are lower than equivalent muscle in wild cheetahs, have an activity of the aerobic enzyme citrate synthase comparable to human endurance runners, and their muscles in general are rich in iron.
+Females have higher concentrations of type IIx fibres and a higher amount of muscle glycogen than males.